Apple, Carrot & Date Bran Muffins

 To start, preheat the oven to 200°C (180°C fan) and line two 12-hole standard size muffin tin with baking cups (or grease well with butter).

-If you only have one 12-hole standard size muffin tin, don’t stress - the muffins bake quickly, so just bake them in two goes.
+If you only have one 12-hole standard size muffin tin, the muffins bake quickly, so just bake them in two goes.

 Chop the dates (roughly if you have a blender, finely if you don’t), then place them in a medium heatproof bowl.